kaiqueqg/kaiqueqg/README.md

 ###### How?

-- Using AWS free tier, Lambda, and all possible tools to use AWS Cloud and **Serverless** practices for the backend.
-Didn't use C# for lambda because of the high cold start time.
-Switched to NodeJs to practice and it's low cold start time.
+- Using **AWS** free tier, Lambda, and all possible tools to use AWS Cloud and **Serverless** practices for the backend.
+- **NodeJs** because of low cold start time instead of C#.
-- Separated into **two APIs** : Identity and Objectives.
-The former is intended for use in this and future projects, such as my IoT gadget; the latter for the actual Objectives running on my personal website.
+- **IdentityServerless** is intended for use in this and future projects, such as my IoT gadget, authentication, authorization, max server calls, Role and so on...
+- **ObjectivesServerless** for the actual Objectives running on my personal website.
-- For the **personal website**, I hosted in free and simple option, Github pages.
+- CV for the **personal website**, I hosted in a free and simple option, Github pages.
 Used Reactjs to keep the same "Javascript and Typescript".
 - For the **android app**, React Native to keep the "same code" like React and NodeJs.

 ### Repositories